OnGuard RockSolid Review: The Smallest & Lightest?

 How secure is the OnGuard RockSolid?

-The OnGuard RockSolid features a 15 mm steel shackle, with a patented ceramic coating fused to the surface, which is designed to repel angle grinder discs.
-In this way it is much like the Litelok X series.
+The OnGuard RockSolid features a 15 mm steel shackle with a patented ceramic coating fused to the surface, which is designed to destroy angle grinder discs.

 OnGuard RockSolid crossbar & shackle